Hardwoods & Species Softwood

 Large and small section

-European Oak is darker than American Oak and has naturally tan to light brown coloring.
+European Oak is darker than American Oak and has naturally tan to light brown colouring.
 It also has more prominent grain patterns than those of its American counterpart.
+European oak can be used externally

 Colour light tan to biscuit with silver grey figure on quarter-sawn.
+Blue/Black ferrous marks can often be found on oak.
 Usually straight grained but varies with growing conditions.
 Moderately durable.

 American White Oak